 Everyday Mathematics is a comprehensive, research-based and field-tested curriculum that focuses on developing children’s understandings and skills in ways that produce life-long mathematical power.
 The program was developed by the University of Chicago School Mathematics Project and published by McGraw-Hill Education.
-Every year in the U.S., about 250,000 classrooms are using Everyday Mathematics.

 The Everyday Mathematics curriculum emphasizes: